jennygvitillo/qm_gaussian_output_dft_energies/README.md

 - Output file with date prefix (YYYYMMDD_gaussian_results.txt) saved in current directory
 - No external dependencies

-Detailed instructions on how to run the script are reported at the beginning of the script (file: qm_gaussian_output_dft_energies.sh).
+Detailed instructions on how to run the script are reported at the beginning of the script (file: gaussian_output_dft_energies.sh).

 *Output columns of the CSV file:*
 - File name